Have you ever watched a roller derby bout and thought it looked like fun?

 When and where are practices?

-During our summer season we have one practice a week and schedule 1 to 2 outdoor team trail skates per week as well.
+During our summer season we usually try to schedule 1 to 2 outdoor trail skates a week as well.

 How much does it cost?

-A new blood 8 week training session is $100.
+A new blood 10 week training session is $100.
 After that you can become a regular dues paying member.
+Upon completion of your first session and testing we give you 1-2 weeks of free skating time to decide if you want to stick with us, which we sincerely hope you do!

 The dues are usually $55 a month for the regular season.
 Discounts are given for paying in bulk.
-If you have a financial hardship we can also offer discounts on a case by case basis.
+If you have a financial hardship we can also offer discounts or payment plans on a case by case basis.

 Ultra Violent and Chi-Hulk high five fans after a game.